prisma/prisma1/docs/02-Concepts/03-Functions-&-Events/01-Overview.md

 ## Combining GraphQL and Serverless Functions

-In the previous chapter, we discussed the CRUD GraphQL API that's generated for you based on the model types you specify in your project.
+In the previous chapter, we discussed the CRUD GraphQL API that's generated for you based on the model types you specify in your service.
 In this chapter, we take a closer look at how you can extend the functionality of your backend using *serverless functions*.

 ## Runtime Environment